danlee65071/miniRT/README.md

 ![alt text](https://github.com/danlee65071/miniRT/blob/master/png/test.png "test_scene")

 ## Project Description
 This project focuses on the topic of ray tracing.
 The program can draw 4 geometric shapes: a sphere, a plane, a cylinder and a paraboloid.
 There is one camera, one ambient light, several point lights, and a variable number of shapes in a scene.
-The figures are a complete Phong model (i.e., specularity is added), as well as a checkerboard coloring.
+The figures are a complete Phong model, as well as a checkerboard coloring.
 The project is made on OS macos.

 ## Checking for [norminette v3](https://github.com/42School/norminette)
 If you do not have a Morminette installed, then check the instructions: